nashville-software-school/bangazon-inc/book-3-web-api/chapters/STREAMISH.md

+# Streamish

-# Utility Classes, Special-Purpose Repository Methods and More Complex SQL
+## Utility Classes, Special-Purpose Repository Methods and More Complex SQL

 ---